shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

   <img src="https://shawenyao.github.io/Photos/Animal Crossing/006.jpg" />
 </div>

 Fossil collecting is a lot of fun in _Animal Crossing: New Horizons_.
+Every star-shaped spot is a chance for glory because once you dig up something new, you can then donate it to Blathers the museum curator.
+After an enthusiastic but rather unsolicited introduction about the fossil's origin story, it becomes a permanent part of the exhibition for you and your friends to enjoy.

-All was well until the honey moon phase started to wear out and at some point, you began to dig up nothing but duplicates.
+If you are like me, all was well until the honey moon phase started to wear out and at some point, you began to get nothing but duplicates.
 Days turned into weeks before you knew it yet things didn't get any better, and you are on the verge of suspecting foul play.
 Could Nintendo be deliberately withholding a few fossils from your reach just to keep you coming back?
 Could it be a marketing campaign to sell you the online membership where trading with friends is the only way to advance?
 Or could it be the case that you simply got unlucky again like everything else in life?

 In this post, I study the problem of how long it takes on average to complete the fossil collection.
 As the answer suggests, it is still too early to be concerned.